Aldrich Bay

 Outside Aldrich Bay, it is the Shau Kei Wan Typhoon Shelter.
 It is not a small community.
-It contains Oi Tung Estate, Tung Yuk Court, Aldrich Garden and other private housings, with several primary school and secondary school.
+It contains Oi Tung Estate, Tung Yuk Court, Aldrich Garden and other private housings, with several primary and secondary schools.
 It is administratively part of the Eastern District.

 Name

 The Chinese transcription for "Aldrich" roughly means "Loving Discipline", matching the achievement of Major Aldrich that bringing good discipline to his force.

+History

+The Hoi Shum Temple (海心廟 (temple in the middle of the sea)) was built in 1845 on nearshore rocks in Aldrich Bay for the worship of Tin Hau.
+It was demolished in the 1980s when the Typhoon shelter was reclaimed.
+Some of the temple pillars and footing stones are now preserved in the Shau Kei Wan Shing Wong Temple.